sylabs/examples/http-server/nginx-php-web-server/README.md

 ```
 *The `sudo` is important.*

-If theres no errors, its working correctly.
+If there are no errors, it's working correctly.

 <br>